 Although it was a contributing factor in the events leading to the institution of the Church of England, it is not true that the modern Church of England came into being because Pope Clement VII would not grant Henry VIII a divorce from Catherine of Aragon.
 (In point of fact, such requests were normally granted, and similar requests were granted by Clement.
 However, at the time of Henry’s request, Clement was a “guest” of Catherine’s nephew, the Holy Roman Emperor, Charles V, whose troops had sacked Rome.)
 Henry separated the English Church from Roman ecclesiastical jurisdiction in 1534.
 But Henry's separation from Rome did not last.
 The English Church was rejoined to Rome almost immediately after his death.
 The separation which created the Anglican Church which exists today was not formalized until the reign of Elizabeth I.

 Henry's major contribution to what would become the Anglican Church was his appointment of Thomas Cranmer (1489-1556) as the Archbishop of Canterbury.
 All that Henry was seeking in an Archbishop was someone who would grant a divorce from Catherine.
 What he got was an Archbishop who was sympathetic to the Reformation theologians, Martin Luther and John Calvin.
+Perhaps Cranmer's greatest contribution to Anglicanism was the Book of Common Prayer.
 In Henry's time, worship was a very diverse experience from region to region in England.
 Liturgical practices were not unified, and even the language differed so greatly from place to place that liturgies used in one part of England could not be understood in another.
 Cranmer sought to unify the worship throughout England.
 He did this by creating the first Book of Common Prayer.

 After Henry's death, Edward VI became King of England and Ireland in 1547.
 Edward was too young to reign when he ascended the throne at age nine and so Regents were appointed to rule for him.
 Edward's Regents were devout followers of John Calvin and did much to firmly establish Protestantism in England.
 Cranmer remained as Archbishop of Canterbury during Edward's reign.
 But that came to a brutal end when Edward died in 1553.